-The Oregon Lottery offers traditional lottery games such as Scratch-it's, Multi-state draw games like Powerball and Mega Millions, Oregon draw games like Megabucks, and Keno.
-The Oregon Lottery also offers a video lottery program where line games, poker and keno are offered on video lottery terminals that are placed in approximately 2400 bars, taverns and restaurants across the state.
+The Oregon Lottery offers traditional lottery games such as Scratch-its, multi-state draw games like Powerball and Mega Millions, Oregon draw games like Megabucks, and Keno.

+The Oregon Lottery also offers a video lottery program where line games and poker are offered on video lottery terminals that are placed in approximately 2,400 bars, taverns and restaurants across the state.

-There are currently nine Indian Gaming Casinos in the state.
+There are currently nine Indian gaming casinos in the state.
 These facilities offer gaming machines (slots), blackjack, craps, roulette, poker, keno, and bingo.
 The Burns Paiute Tribe is the only tribe in Oregon currently not operating a casino.